RiosITP/TDphyscomp/Serial Communication/serialCallResponse.md

 ![Serial Callbacks](../imgs/callbackDropdown.png?raw=true "Serial callbacks Dat")

-Next make the `serial_callbacks` DAT active (editable) by clicking it's + icon and edit the `onReceive` function.
+Make the `serial_callbacks` DAT active (editable) by clicking it's + icon and edit the `onReceive` function.
 This function will execute each time the `serial` DAT receives a byte.

 Inside the function, make a variable (mine is called "out") and assign it the constant value thats captured in the `null` CHOP you just made.